Sprayxe/unreal.js/README.md

    console.log(locres.toJson()) // turns locres into json format
    ```
   Replace:
-  - PATH: Path to the .locres file
+  - `PATH`: Path to the .locres file

 - **By enum**